muhammadravi251001/spotify-chatbot/README.md

 ## Repository Structure

 Before using Gemini AI by Google, I do much experiments before, like using GPT2, DistilBERT, OpenAI GPT; with utilizing RAG (I use Faiss), and some LangChain experiment(s).
+All `.ipynb` files in the `experiments/` folder were created purely as experiments and as drafts.
+I usually do this to keep track of the milestones of various experiments that need to be conducted.
+Therefore, these files were not made to be read by others but solely for my own use.

 ```python
 ├── dataset/
 │   └── SPOTIFY_REVIEWS.csv       # Spotify dataset